wxwxwwxxx/VertebralFractureGrading/pre-process/README.md

 For convenience, we just attatch the Genant's Grade to the filename of each vertebrae patch.
 Please write your own code to rename filename to the format `uuid_{label}_{genant's grade}.nii.gz`.
 The label is encoded as the following rule.

+> 1-7: cervical spine: C1-C7
+> 8-19: thoracic spine: T1-T12
+> 20-25: lumbar spine: L1-L6
+> 26: sacrum - not labeled in this dataset
+> 27: cocygis - not labeled in this dataset
+> 28: additional 13th thoracic vertebra, T13

 ### 5. Dataset Split